Marketing has become a constant battle to figure out how to come up with content ideas.

 The Good: How to Come Up with Content Ideas with SEO Tools

 The overall point of this post is that there’s more to coming up with content ideas than just following data from your SEO tool of choice.

 However, that’s not meant to discount the value that those tools deliver.

 Whether you’re trying to build out a robust SEO strategy or just need some direction for content ideation, there are far worse places to start than some Ahrefs research.

 Here are a few ways to use an SEO tool for idea generation.

 The first (and maybe most obvious) way to generate ideas with an SEO tool is to conduct some basic keyword research.

-Keyword difficult, CPC rates, and search volume will all impact the actual ideas you come up with.
-But when you’re able to generate thousands of relevant keywords and topics with some brainstorming and a few clicks, it’s hard to ignore the idea generation power of SEO tools.
+Keyword difficulty, CPC rates, and search volume will all impact the actual ideas you come up with.
+But when you’re able to generate thousands of relevant keywords and topics with some brainstorming and a few clicks, it’s hard to ignore the idea-generation power of SEO tools.

 You don’t have to be a dedicated SEO pro to care about backlinks.

 Aside from the technical SEO benefits, backlinks give you a basic indication of how valuable people find a piece of content.